-Opening up the fridge the morning after a holiday dinner can be a pleasant or unpleasant experience, depending on your perspective.
-One can choose to be excited by the prospect of all the leftovers–turkey sandwiches for days!
-Or one can sink into a pit of how-am-I-going-to-use-all-of-this-up despair.
+Opening the fridge the morning after a holiday dinner can be a pleasant or unpleasant experience, depending on your perspective.
+One can choose to be excited by the prospect of all the leftovers-turkey sandwiches for days or can sink into a pit of how-am-I-going-to-use-all-of-this-up despair.
 Well, this year, we’ve got bigger plans for that extra food, and we assure you that it’s not going to waste!

 Sure, you’ve still got to do the turkey sandwich.
 But once that’s through, shift gears and get creative with your leftovers.
 Here are a few leftover recipes to get inspired on how to use up everything your guests couldn’t finish.

 CLICK THE TITLE LINK FOR THE RECIPE

 If you have no interest in taking a break from being breathtakingly full–this meal is for you.
 A breakfast hash is a great way to use up leftovers, especially those leftover Brussels sprouts that didn’t get enough attention.
 This hash requires ingredients that are easily transferable from most holiday dinners, and you can even serve this with leftover cranberry sauce!